Welcome to Guo Tai TCM Rehab & Wellness Official Website 欢迎来到国泰中医康复中心的官方网站

 Osteopathy Risks

-- Feeling After Treatment: It’s normal to feel a bit stiff or sore for a day or two, just like after a good workout.
-You might also have a mild headache.
+• Feeling after treatment: It’s normal to feel a bit stiff or sore for a day or two, just like after a good workout.
+You might also have a mild headache but this also goes away in no time.

-- Bone Health: If you have osteoporosis or fragile bones, mention it to your therapist as treatments are adjusted to ensure your safety.
+• Bone health: If you have osteoporosis or fragile bones, let your therapist know, as treatments are adjusted to ensure your safety.

-- Prolapsed Disk (Slipped disk pressing on nerves in the spine): If you experience unusual spine pain, it’s important to check it out.
+• Prolapsed disk (Slipped disk pressing on nerves in the spine): If you experience unusual spine pain, it’s important to have it checked first.

 Osteopathy Complications